backstage/backstage/packages/backend-common/api-report.md

 import { PushResult } from 'isomorphic-git';
 import { Readable } from 'stream';
 import { ReadCommitResult } from 'isomorphic-git';
-import { ReadTreeOptions } from '@backstage/backend-plugin-api';
+import type { ReadTreeOptions as ReadTreeOptions_2 } from '@backstage/backend-plugin-api';
-import { ReadTreeResponse } from '@backstage/backend-plugin-api';
+import type { ReadTreeResponse as ReadTreeResponse_2 } from '@backstage/backend-plugin-api';
-import { ReadTreeResponseDirOptions } from '@backstage/backend-plugin-api';
+import type { ReadTreeResponseDirOptions as ReadTreeResponseDirOptions_2 } from '@backstage/backend-plugin-api';
-import { ReadTreeResponseFile } from '@backstage/backend-plugin-api';
+import type { ReadTreeResponseFile as ReadTreeResponseFile_2 } from '@backstage/backend-plugin-api';
-import { ReadUrlOptions } from '@backstage/backend-plugin-api';
+import type { ReadUrlOptions as ReadUrlOptions_2 } from '@backstage/backend-plugin-api';
-import { ReadUrlResponse } from '@backstage/backend-plugin-api';
+import type { ReadUrlResponse as ReadUrlResponse_2 } from '@backstage/backend-plugin-api';
 import { RequestHandler } from 'express';
 import { resolvePackagePath as resolvePackagePath_2 } from '@backstage/backend-plugin-api';
 import { resolveSafeChildPath as resolveSafeChildPath_2 } from '@backstage/backend-plugin-api';
 import { RootConfigService } from '@backstage/backend-plugin-api';
 import { Router } from 'express';
 import { SchedulerService } from '@backstage/backend-plugin-api';
-import { SearchOptions } from '@backstage/backend-plugin-api';
+import type { SearchOptions as SearchOptions_2 } from '@backstage/backend-plugin-api';
-import { SearchResponse } from '@backstage/backend-plugin-api';
+import type { SearchResponse as SearchResponse_2 } from '@backstage/backend-plugin-api';
-import { SearchResponseFile } from '@backstage/backend-plugin-api';
+import type { SearchResponseFile as SearchResponseFile_2 } from '@backstage/backend-plugin-api';
 import { Server } from 'http';
 import { ServiceRef } from '@backstage/backend-plugin-api';
 import { TokenManagerService as TokenManager } from '@backstage/backend-plugin-api';
 import { TransportStreamOptions } from 'winston-transport';
+import { UrlReaderReadTreeOptions } from '@backstage/backend-plugin-api';
+import { UrlReaderReadTreeResponse } from '@backstage/backend-plugin-api';
+import { UrlReaderReadUrlOptions } from '@backstage/backend-plugin-api';
+import { UrlReaderReadUrlResponse } from '@backstage/backend-plugin-api';
+import { UrlReaderSearchOptions } from '@backstage/backend-plugin-api';
+import { UrlReaderSearchResponse } from '@backstage/backend-plugin-api';
-import { UrlReaderService as UrlReader } from '@backstage/backend-plugin-api';
+import { UrlReaderService } from '@backstage/backend-plugin-api';
 import { UserInfoService } from '@backstage/backend-plugin-api';
 import { V1PodTemplateSpec } from '@kubernetes/client-node';
 import * as winston from 'winston';